Robson Conceição: Professional career

 Conceição fought thrice in 2019, with all three fights coming against journeymen opponents.
 On January 18, Conceição beat Hector Ambriz Suarez by a unanimous decision after eight rounds.
 Two months later, on March 31, 2019, Conceição stopped Sergio Ariel Estrela at the 1:54 minute mark of the first round.
 Conceição finished the year with a unanimous decision victory against Carlos Ruiz on June 8, 2019.
 Conceição was booked to face Eduardo Pereira dos Reis on August 29, 2020, following a 14-month absence from the sport.
 He won the fight by a second-round technical knockout.
 Conceição next faced Luis Coria on October 31, 2020.
-The fight was scheduled for the undercard of the Naoya Inoue-Jason Moloney super-flyweight title clash.
+The fight was scheduled for the undercard of the Naoya Inoue-Jason Moloney bantamweight title clash.
 He won the fight by unanimous decision, with scores of 94–93, 95–92 and 95–92.

 Conceição challenged the newly-minted WBC super featherweight champion Óscar Valdez on September 10, 2021, at the Casino Del Sol in Tucson, Arizona, United States.
 On August 31, it was revealed that Valdez had tested positive for the banned stimulant phentermine.
 On September 2, his B-sample tested positive as well.
 The fight with Conceição would still happen however, as the Pascua Yaqui Tribe Athletic Commission went by WADA guidelines, which only prohibit stimulants in-competition.
 Valdez won the fight by unanimous decision, with two judges awarding him a 115-112 scorecard, while the third judge scored it 117-110 for Valdez.
 Most media members scored the fight for Valdez.